The Foundation scholarship application for the 2025-2026 academic year

 Applications are available online at the Ohio Department of Higher Education website.

-If your parent died as a result of military service in Iraq or Afghanistan, you may also be eligible for the maximum Federal Pell Grant or the Iraq and Afghanistan Service Grant.
+If your parent died as a result of military service or service as a public safety officer, you may also be eligible for the maximum Federal Pell Grant.
 Visit the Grants page for details.

 Ohio Safety Officers College Memorial Fund